TobyLobster/multiply_test/README.md

 #### 8 bit x 8 bit = 16 bit
 The 8 bit routines I have presented here will generally use whichever parameter method is fastest.

-However, the calling code often wants to use registers for the parameters for the multiply for both input and output as this is often most efficient.
+However, the calling code may want to use registers for the parameters for the multiply for both input and output as this is often most efficient.
 You may want to adjust the in/out parameters of the routine depending on your usage.

-In particular, if on exiting the routine the low byte of the result is in A, then it can be used as the starting point for a subsequent add or subtract e.g. when combining to make a larger bit multiply.
+In particular, if on exiting the routine the low byte of the result is in A, then it can be used as the starting point for a subsequent add or subtract, as used when combining to make a larger bit multiply.
 Sometimes carry is guaranteed clear after the multiply which also helps with optimising a subsequent addition.

 #### 16bit x 16 bit = 32 bit
 These routines mostly use memory locations for in/out parameters, as there are too many values to hold in the registers.